hickory-dns/hickory-dns/crates/recursor/README.md

-**NOTICE** This project has been rebranded to Hickory DNS and has been moved to the http://github.com/HickoryDNS/hickory-dns organization and repo, this crate/binary has been moved to [hickory-recursor](https://crates.io/crates/hickory-recursor), from `0.24` and onward.

 # Overview

 Trust-DNS Recursor is a library which implements recursive resolution for DNS.
 This is currently experimental, test coverage is low and full scope of tests haven't been determined yet.

 This library can be used to perform DNS resolution beginning with a set of root (hints) authorities.
 It does not require an upstream recursive resolver to find records in DNS.

+**NOTICE** This project was rebranded from Trust-DNS to Hickory DNS and has been moved to the http://github.com/HickoryDNS/hickory-dns organization and repo, this crate/binary has been moved to [hickory-recursor](https://crates.io/crates/hickory-recursor), from `0.24` and onward, for prior versions see [trust-dns-recursor](https://crates.io/crates/trust-dns-recursor).

 ## Minimum Rust Version